Maxel01/vue-leaflet-plugins/README.md

 More plugins will be added over time.
 If you need a specific plugin, open a request in the repo.

-> ⚠️ Note: Leaflet v1 plugins **are not compatible** with Leaflet v2.
-They must be ported and wrapped first.
+> ⚠️ Note: Leaflet v1 plugins **are not directly compatible** with Leaflet v2. \
+> However, there is a possibility to use the [Leaflet-V1-polyfill](https://github.com/Falke-Design/Leaflet-V1-polyfill).
+Check out the `Leaflet.MarkerCluster` implementation for more.

 ---